Talent Management

 The 9 box grid is a talent management framework that plots employees on two axes: current performance (x-axis) and future potential (y-axis).
 Each of the 9 boxes represents a different talent profile, from 'Stars' (high performance, high potential) to 'Risk' employees (low performance, low potential).
 It helps managers make data-driven decisions about development, succession planning, and resource allocation.

-Vereda analyzes multiple data sources to suggest placements: standup participation and quality, goal completion rates, 1:1 feedback trends, peer collaboration signals, and engagement patterns from AI check-ins.
+Vereda AI analyzes multiple data sources to suggest placements: standup participation and quality, goal completion rates, 1:1 feedback trends, peer collaboration signals, and engagement patterns from AI check-ins.
 You can accept suggestions or override them—final placement is always your decision as the manager.

 How often should I update my 9 box talent grid?